What is the best Squarespace template? Brine. Here's why.

 1. XL in overall flexibility

-Brine scored an XL on overall flexibility, and there's only a handful of templates which got this rating.
+In my template comparison chart, Brine scored an XL on overall flexibility, and there's only a handful of templates which got this rating.
 It also scored much better than most both in Mobile flexibility and e-commerce flexibility.

 2. Sticky nav